 Dr. Friedberg received his A.B., M.A. and Ph.D. degrees from Harvard University.

-Commissioner Friedberg was appointed by Senate Republican Leader Mitch McConnell for a term expiring December 31, 2023.
+Commissioner Friedberg was appointed to the Commission in 2021 by Senate Republican Leader Mitch McConnell for a term expiring December 31, 2023.